xrdocs/cloud-scale-networking/_tutorials/ncs5500-things-to-know.md

 **Revision**:
 - 2018-07-09: First version
-- 2018-07-11: Add link to software center, and fix the optics support URL {: .notice--info}
+- 2018-07-11: Add link to software center, and fix the optics support URL
+- 2018-07-26: Add section on PIDs + section on the scale per LC / systems {: .notice--info}